 These are all great questions to ask because having a proper market validation process provides a more realistic answer rather than just guessing whether or not a customer will like what you're offering.

-Your target market is the customer you want to buy your products and services.
+Learning how to do marketing research starts with your target market.
+This market is the customer you want to buy your products and services.
 Identifying your target audience will help assure you that what you're offering is something they'll be interested in or need.

 If you don't know who your target market is, then it's best to research first before proceeding with the next step of market validation.